Solo Travel Anxiety: Top Tips for a Stress-Free Journey

 7. Toileting Issues (believe it or not!)

 Finding a toilet when you need one is a major anxiety issue for some people.
 The fear of encountering uncomfortable or unsanitary restroom facilities can also be a source of anxiety for some solo travellers.
-Navigating public restrooms, especially in areas with different hygiene standards, can be a legitimate concern that contributes to travel-related anxiety
+Navigating public restrooms, especially in areas with different hygiene standards, can be a legitimate concern that contributes to travel-related anxiety.
+On board aircrafts, travellers who experience toilet anxiety often book seats closer to restrooms or the galley.

 8. Cultural Differences / Culture Shock